 Submarine Strike Takes Out Put-in-Bay Tunnel

-The Put-in-Bay Tunnel Closed Indefinitely after a Submarine Collided with the Tunnel near the Catawba Island Entrance.
+The Put-in-Bay Tunnel closed Indefinitely after a Submarine collided with the Tunnel near the Catawba Island entrance.
 The submarine company was testing the vessels to ensure the safety of all guests for the upcoming season.
-Furthermore, the Coast Guard required extensive sea trials to receive certification for passenger travel.
+Furthermore, the Coast Guard had required extensive sea trials to receive certification for passenger travel.
 Sadly, the negligence has caused irreparable damage to the tunnel and likely thwarted the Put-in-Bay Submarine Service from getting started.

 Put-in-Bay Tunnel Damage Extensive